 By Indeed Editorial Team

 Updated 11 December 2022

 The Indeed Editorial Team comprises a diverse and talented team of writers, researchers and subject matter experts equipped with Indeed's data and insights to deliver useful tips to help guide your career journey.

 As technology advances, businesses are finding it easier and more cost-effective to hold virtual job interviews.
-Interviews conducted online save money on travel, expedite the interviewing process and enable recruiters and hiring managers to interact with candidates without being restricted by geographical limitations.
+Conducting interviews online saves money on travel, expedites the interviewing process and enables recruiters and hiring managers to interact with candidates without being restricted by geographical limitations.
 If you're looking for work, you may be asked to take part in a virtual interview, so it's important to learn how to get ready for one.
-In this article, we outline what an online interview is, explain how to prepare for it and discuss some tips for success.
+In this article, we outline what an online interview is, explain how to prepare for it and discuss some online interview tips for success.

 What is an online interview?

 Essentially, an online interview is one that takes place using an online video chat or audio platform.
 Digital interviews are more time-efficient and can be less intimidating than in-person interviews.
 However, even if the interview is taking place in your home, it's important to prepare well and become acquainted with the many forms of online job interviews.
 This can assist you in achieving a better interview performance.

 What are the different types of online interviews?

 Hiring managers can conduct virtual interviews in a variety of ways.
 Before your interview, remember to ask the interviewer what type and mode of interview to expect.
 This includes determining whether the interview may have video, audio or both features.
 Also, be mindful to remember the time zone of the interview.